 After reading this article, you’ll have a much better overview of Facebook ads cost in 2020, including the answers to questions:

 - How much you should pay for a Facebook ad click?

 - Which Facebook ad placements have the lowest costs?

-- How to keep down your overall cost of Facebook ads?
+- How to lower the cost of Facebook ads?